Buzut/steroids/README.md

 The third folder named `routes/` contains all the files that are conditionally loaded.

-Subfolders can obviously be created to better sort your styles but files in these subfolders are compiled only if imported by files of their parent folder (either `critical.less`, `lazy.less` or `routes/*.less`), otherwise, they serve no purpose.
+Subfolders can obviously be created to better sort your styles but files in these subfolders are compiled only if imported by files of their parent folder (`routes/*.less`), otherwise, they serve no purpose.

-Finaly, to dynamically load stylesheets on a given template, you'll pass the stylesheet(s) slug(s) in the shape of an array as the second parameter of the `get_header` function: `get_header(null, ['slug']).
+Finaly, to dynamically load stylesheets on a given template, you'll pass the stylesheet(s) slug(s) in the shape of an array as the second parameter of the `get_header` function: `get_header(null, ['slug'])`.

 For instance, let's say we need to import our stylesheet `styles/routes/blog.less` on our blog posts.
 The template responsible for these blog posts is `single.php`.
 So the file will start like this: